Adolescent High School Collaborative

 Community Co-Lead: Reverend Paul Abernathy, MPIA, MDiv, Chief Executive Office, Neighborhood Resilience Project

-Violent acts and relationship abuse may be preventable through meaningful increases in positive bystander behaviors and opportunities for youth leadership in racial and gender justice.
+Violent acts and relationship abuse may be preventable through meaningful increases in positive bystander behaviors and opportunities for youth leadership.

-The High School Adolescent Collaborative focuses on the continued development and implementation of Creating Peace, a youth leadership program in racial and gender justice for adolescents ages 13-19.
-Creating Peace delivers an intersectional and strengths-based approach to address the impact of racism and discrimination on young people.
-Through the program, youth engage with and explore material around race, gender, class, and other spheres of identity, and use arts-based strategies to explore gender inequity and racial injustice.
+The High School Adolescent Collaborative focuses on the continued development and implementation of Creating Peace, a youth leadership program in health and community justice for adolescents ages 13-19.
+Creating Peace delivers an intersectional and strengths-based approach to address the impact of negative cultural stereotypes on young people.
+Through the program, youth engage with and explore material around spheres of identity and use arts-based strategies to explore injustice.

 Creating Peace is an NIH-funded cluster-randomized controlled trial in which students bring their visions to life by developing a community-based project that reflects the future they wish to see.
 This project is led by young people who are supported by adult allies and neighborhood partnerships with churches, libraries, youth serving agencies, and schools in 24 disadvantaged neighborhoods across the region.
 Creating Peace is the first-ever adaptation of an international intervention to address violence and oppression in a U.S. setting.